emredumaan/memory-lane/README.md

 npm run dev
 ```

-8. Access the Memory Lane web app in your browser at `http://localhost:5173`.
+8. You can access the app in your browser at `http://localhost:5173`.

 ## Screenshots